berila7/inception/README.md

 - **Docker Compose** is used to create and manage the infrastructure.
 - **Docker secrets** are used for passwords and other sensitive values.
 - A **`.env` file** is used for non-sensitive configuration.
-- **Bind-mounted volumes** keep WordPress and MariaDB data persistent on the host.
+- **volumes** keep WordPress and MariaDB data persistent on the host.
 - **HTTPS** is enabled in NGINX using TLS certificates.
 - The services communicate using Docker service names instead of hard-coded container IP addresses.